 Churches Fire & Security is supporting all businesses with free online fire safety training for staff.

 A working fire alarm system alerts those in the building to the presence of a fire.
 However when the premises unattended or temporarily closed, the alarm can go unheard.
 With a fire alarm monitoring system in place, an alert can be automatically sent to the fire and rescue services via an alarm receiving centre (ARC).

 Following the announcement that Churches Fire & Security has partnered with Bolster Systems, we are sharing a demonstration of the app.

-Churches Fire is proud to be an authorised distributor of products from Ansul, industry leaders since 1939.
+Churches Fire & Security is proud to be an authorised distributor of products from Ansul, industry leaders since 1939.

 Fire Door Safety Week was introduced in 2013 by the British Woodworking Federation (BWF), the BWF Fire Door Alliance (an evolution of the BWF CERTIFIRE Scheme) and the Fire Door Inspection Scheme (FDIS).